K3S/ibmi-ai-workers/quickstart-1-rpg/index.md

 - IBM i system you can deploy to, with authority to create libraries, tables, and compile programs.
 - Outbound HTTPS to `api.anthropic.com` works from your IBM i.
 - An Anthropic API key.
 - YAJL installed for RPG JSON parsing (`DATA-INTO`/`DATA-GEN` parsers).
-Most modern IBM i shops have it; if not, it's a free download from Scott Klement.
-- IBM i 7.4 or newer for `QSYS2.HTTP_POST_VERBOSE` and other HTTP SQL services.
-Older versions can use `SYSTOOLS.HTTPPOSTCLOB` with adjustments noted in the troubleshooting section.
+- IBM i 7.4 or newer for `QSYS2.HTTP_POST` and other HTTP SQL services.
+Older versions can use `SYSTOOLS.HTTPPOSTCLOB` with adjustments.

 The demo creates one library (`DEMOLIB`) and one table (`DEMOLIB/DEMO_INPUT`).
 Cleanup at the end of the chapter removes the library entirely.